hturnbull93/makers_notes/skills_workshops/TDD_process.md

 ### Domain Model

-Take the nouns and verbs from user stories and place them into a table
+Take the nouns and verbs from user stories and place them into a table.

+- Nouns -> Objects
+- Verbs -> Messages

+Objects model objects, and Messages model methods.

-Object | Messages
+Objects | Messages
 ---------|----------
 Board game player |
 Developer |